dominicprior/notes/browser.md

 `document.body.innerHTML += 'foo'` is a complete overwrite.
 There's also `outerHTML`.

 `elem.textContent = .....` inserted “as text”, so all symbols are treated literally, but maybe this is better: `myTextNode.data = .....`.

+Typically HTML tags attributes are available as JavaScript properties.
+For example, `<body id="a">` gives `document.body.id === 'a'` and
+`document.body.getAttribute['id'] === 'a'`.
+But note that the properties and attributes can be different.
+Properties are usually better than attributes (as well as being shorter).
+See https://javascript.info/dom-attributes-and-properties.

+We can add elements with `append`, `prepend`, `before` and `after`.

+It's important to start with `<!DOCTYPE HTML>`.

+We can add our own attributes to HTML elements.
+See, for example, https://javascript.info/event-delegation#behavior-counter.